fbriggs/lifecast_public/README.md

 # Lifecast Inc. Open Source

 Lifecast makes software for immersive volumetric VR videos and photos.
-Lifecast's 6DOF format for 3D photos and videos can be generated using tools available on lifecastvr.com and holovolo.tv.
+Lifecast's 6DOF format for 3D photos and videos can be generated using tools available on https://lifecastvr.com.
 This repo hosts the player for this format, which is open source under the MIT license.
 Several implementations of the player are available, in javascript, Unity and Unreal Engine.

+Just want to make VR content without writing code?
+We do the same processing in cloud and automatically host the results on https://holovolo.tv

 # Unity